bruvellu/cephalic-furrow/3-text/furrow.md

 In our model, we programmed the cephalic furrow by establishing an intrinsic negative curvature ($K_{CF}$) to a narrow region of the particle--spring blastoderm that matches the span of the initiator cells *in vivo* ({@fig:model}a, {@fig:proportions}).
 Using the bending rigidity fine-tuned with the previous simulations and experiments, we ran a parameter sweep for different values of $K_{CF}$ and established a baseline ($K_{CF}>0.3$) where the invagination forms in a robust manner with minimal variability, phenocopying the cephalic furrow *in vivo* ({@fig:cf-sweep}a).
 Since our experiments indicate that the germ band is compressing the head--trunk tissues, we first asked whether the extension of the germ band can influence the depth of the cephalic furrow.
-The simulations show that the average depth does not correlate with the extension of the germ band at the maximum bending energy ({@fig:cf-sweep-CFGB}c), but it does when the whole simulation is considered ({@fig:model}i), suggesting that the initial phase of the invagination is independent of the germ band extension but not the late stages.
+The simulations show that the average depth does not correlate with the extension of the germ band at the maximum bending energy, but it does when the whole simulation is considered ({@fig:model}i), suggesting that the initial phase of the invagination is independent of the germ band extension but not the late stages.
 To test *in vivo* whether the presence of the germ band impacts the formation of the cephalic furrow, we blocked the germ band extension by cauterization in wildtype embryos.
 The cephalic furrow forms normally in cauterized embryos indicating that the germ band extension is not required for its formation ({@fig:experiments}e,f).
 We then measured the maximum depth of the cephalic furrow between cauterized and non-cauterized embryos.